 Stock sizes are typically available "Ready To Ship" in only 2 to 3 days, with X-Ray Glass modularly factory installed and crated/boxed.

 Custom sizes available in approximately 10 to 15 working days from date of order.

 Customer must order frame to match same shielding value in wall/partition that window occurs in.

 Our standard lead lined telescopic frames are ordered by actual glass size and fit into rough opening of 1" larger than glass size to allow 1/2" clearance around perimeter of the frame.
 The outside dimensions of our standard frame are 3" larger than glass size on x-ray side and 4-1/2" larger than glass size on control side.

 Example: A 12" X 12" telescopic frame will fit into a rough opening of 13 " X 13 " and will have an outside dimension of 15" on x-ray side and 16-1/4" outside dimension on control side.

 Please note: Dimensions vary for telescopic view window frames with special options.

-Remove slip side of telescopic view window frame and install lead lined/lead glass portion on x-ray source side of rough opening.
+To install your window frame simply, remove the slip side of telescopic view window frame 2-piece assembly and install lead lined/lead glass portion on x-ray source side of rough opening.
 Install "Slip-Side" flange on control side of rough opening at same time and slide both pieces together tight to wall.
-Check to verify that frame is level and fasten with self-tapping pan head screws on flat flange portion.
-Always screw through both halves of frame, 6" on center (4 places minimum).
+Check to verify that frame is level and fasten with self-tapping pan head screws through the factory pre-drilled holes on flat flange portion.
+Always screw through both halves of frame, the factory set screw-holes are typically 6" on center (4 places minimum on a small frame).

 Specialty Color and Finish Options